common name: American grasshopper

 Biological control.
 The only biological controls known for the American grasshopper affect the population on a small scale.
 The larvae of flies (Diptera: Sarcophagidae and Tachnidae) have been found to parasitize grasshoppers.
 Blister beetle (Coleoptera: Meloidae) and bee fly (Diptera: Bombyliidae) larvae, which live in the soil, will consume grasshopper eggs.

 Figure 17.
 Immature nymph of the American grasshopper, Schistocerca americana (Drury), killed by the fungus Entomophaga grylli.
-Photograph by John Capinera, University of Florida.
+Photograph by John L. Capinera, University of Florida.

 Figure 18.
 Immature nymph of the American grasshopper, Schistocerca americana (Drury), killed by the fungus Entomophaga grylli.
-Photograph by John Capinera, University of Florida.
+Photograph by John L. Capinera, University of Florida.

 The fungi Beauveria bassiana and Metarhizium flavoviride have been tested for biological control, but are not generally available.
-Nosema locustae is yet another pathogen, and it is one that is commercially available, but there are no data supporting its use for American grasshopper or any other grasshopper found in Florida, and its use is not recommended
+Nosema locustae is another pathogen, and it is one that is commercially available, but there are no data supporting its use for American grasshopper or any other grasshopper found in Florida, and its use is not recommended

 Cultural control.
-The presence of weeds are a major problem, encouraging high populations of grasshoppers.
+Weeds are a major problem, encouraging high populations of grasshoppers.
 Disking and plowing are two good ways to destroy grasshopper eggs and this also kills small nymphs.
 In citrus groves, clean cultivation acts as a deterrent to oviposition and reduces the number of newly hatched nymphs.
 The time of cultivation is very important.
 If cultivation is too late, the grasshoppers may actually be driven to the crops for a source of food.
 In Florida, young pine plantations in which weed control is not practiced have yielded high levels of grasshoppers.
 These grasshoppers have been known to affect crop plants that are near the boundaries of the pine farms.
 A continuous weed suppression program, resulting from tillage, application of herbicides, or mowing can help avoid this problem.

 Chemical control.
 It is best to apply insecticide before the grasshoppers are adults as it is easier to kill the nymphs.
 For specific insecticide recommendations, see: